matejc/nixmy/README.md

  - `upstream` - official repository git://github.com/NixOS/nixpkgs.git

-nixmy-update
+nixmy update
 ------------

-Before running `nixmy-update` make sure that you commit or stash changes.
+Before running `nixmy update` make sure that you commit or stash changes.
 This command will rebase from official master NixOS/nixpkgs git repository to `master` and then rebase your favorite channel to `local` branch.

 every now and then you can update your `NIX_MY_GITHUB` repository by pushing to it, ex: